This article has been continued from Part 1: Dealing with people who “disapprove”.

 And some other pointers:

-1. Alcohol and Drugs: Although I don’t use either, alcohol can be used socially in moderate quantities.
+1. Alcohol and Drugs: Although I don’t use either, alcohol can be used socially in moderate quantities (learn to have fun and socialize sober though).
 There is research saying certain drugs might also be beneficial for the brain.
 With that said, I’ve never used drugs, so if you chose to go this route, proceed with caution.
 Avoid addictive substances such as heroin and crack at all costs.

 2. Marriage: Unless you want to have children, marriages appear to be pointless in this day and age.
 If you are a man living in a western country, NEVER sign a formal marriage document.
 In the event of a divorce, you’ll lose half your assets, and you’ll end up paying alimony and child support.